42wim/wptvscraper/README.md

 This XML can be used to feed other applications on your local network e.g. for use with VLC (see weepeetv.lua)

+it now also creates a mythtv compatible playlist (thanks to @stevencruysberg)

 The xml file format is as follows:

 ```html